sivatumma/pivotland/README.md

 # pivotland
-Contains Small chuncks of codes to solve specific problems
+Contains Small chunks of code to solve specific problems